mhernandezqa/web-app-testing-example/README.md

         item = self.wait.until(EC.visibility_of_element_located(locator))
         return item
 ```
-* Create the starting test file, such as test_base.py, which contains the essential actions that must be executed before each separated test: initialize the webdriver and login.
+* Create the starting test file, such as test_base.py, which contains the essential actions to execute before each separate test: initialize the web driver and log in.

 ```
 # test_base.py file